GingerYouth/reelsift/README.md

 ReelSift is a Telegram bot and backend application that helps users find and filter movie showtimes using a combination of manual filters and AI-powered prompts.
 It scrapes Afisha.ru for today's films and enables users to specify their movie preferences directly via Telegram.

 ### How to use?
 Write to @ReelSiftBot in telegram.
+[Current status: OFF]

 ## Features
 - **Telegram Bot Integration:** Interact with a Telegram bot to search for movies and set filters.